cypress-io/cypress-documentation/source/guides/references/configuration.md

 ## Environment Variables

 You can also use {% url 'environment variables' environment-variables %} to override configuration values.
-This is especially useful in {% url 'Continuous Integration' continuous-integration %} or when working locally.
+This is especially useful in {% url 'Continuous Integration' continuous-integration-introduction %} or when working locally.
 This gives you the ability to change configuration options without modifying any code or build scripts.

 By default, any environment variable that matches a corresponding configuration key will override the configuration file (`cypress.json` by default) value.